The Complete Travel Guide to Rarotonga on a Budget 🤑© CookIslandsPocketGuide.com

 The Only Budget Travel Guide to Rarotonga You’ll Ever Need

-Forget about blowing all your hard-earned cash on a resort.
-If you’re the type of traveller who cares more about travel experiences than where you sleep, then you’re onto a good thing with Rarotonga.
-The remote island in the South Pacific has much to explore among the craggy peaks of its rugged interior and the coral bommies of its lagoon.
-Cheap takeaways and food trucks line the coastal road that only takes around 45 minutes to drive.
+The remote island in the South Pacific has much to explore, from the craggy peaks of its rugged interior to the coral bommies of its lagoon.
+Cheap takeaways and food trucks line the coastal road, which only takes around 45 minutes to drive.
 And there’s a small selection of guesthouses, backpackers and holiday homes that will ensure a comfortable stay for the non-fussy traveller.
-Plan your epic yet cheap Raro getaway with this complete travel guide to Rarotonga on a budget.

 5 Tips for Visiting Rarotonga on a Budget